SpoonX/stix-website/docs/modules/stix-gates/helpers.md

 ### Gate.compose(controller, rules, baseRules?)

-This is a simple utility that helps you compose your gates.
-Using this allows you to keep the reference to the controllers and gates you use, making it easier to navigate through your IDE.
-On top of that, it allows you to define some baseRules, and it'll merge those in for every action.
+Because gates are indexed using Maps, and not everyone is comfortable with an array of arrays, we added the `Gate.compose()` helper method.
+The added advantage is that it allows you to define some baseRules, and it'll merge those in for every action defined.

 Code speaks.
 This example uses the `baseRules`: